Henry Clay Work: Postbellum (1865–1871)

-Upon returning to the United States, Work and his brother invested most of their wealth in hundreds of acres of land in Vineland, New Jersey hoping to establishing a profitable fruit farm.
-Their expectations were promptly wiped out as the farm failed, bankrupting them both.
-This was the first of several personal tragedies to befall him. "[F]orced to begin life over again," Work left Vineland and disappeared from public life.
-In 1868 he moved to Philadelphia, living in seclusion since his wife had become insane for reasons unspecified; still, the family seemed to condemn him.
+Upon returning to the United States, Work and his brother invested most of their wealth in hundreds of acres of land in Vineland, New Jersey, to establish a profitable fruit farm.
+Their expectations promptly crumbled as the farm failed, bankrupting them both.
+This was the first of several personal tragedies to befall him.
+His everyday life shaken—although he himself not especially disturbed—Work left Vineland and vanished from the public eye.
+In 1868, he moved to Philadelphia, Pennsylvania, living in seclusion since his wife had become insane for reasons unspecified; still, the family seemed to blame him.
 (Note: In an 1871 letter to his intimate correspondent Susie Mitchell, Work writes: "Whatever the ground of complaint may be, it has in some way grown out of Sarah's derangement; for it did not exist during the nine years succeeding our marriage [from 1857 to 1866], while she was sane.
 There appears to be a sort of general and indefinite blame cast on me, but exactly how it was incurred, and what ought to have been done, no one has frankness enough to say.")
-He was cut off from his children who were residing with Sarah in Greenwich Village, Manhattan.
-Two years later, meanwhile having passed some time in California, he resettled in Brooklyn, spending the next twelve years isolated in a boarding house.
+He was cut off from his children, who were residing with Sarah in Greenwich Village, Manhattan.
+Two years later, meanwhile having passed some time in California, he resettled in Brooklyn and spent the next twelve years isolated in a boarding house.
 A letter composed in the early 1870s to his correspondent Susie Mitchell paints a grim picture of the depression consuming his postbellum life, worsened by the loss of his son Waldo in 1871: "My nerves seem to be gradually gaining an ascendancy over me—the fastenings which connect the mind and body seem to be growing loose and getting detached."

-In the postwar years leading up to 1872, Work penned 17 songs, (Note: "Traveling Homeward", composed in 1872, is cataloged by Hill but Work did not recognize it.
-If incorporated in his list of songs, this would tally the postbellum 1865–1872 compositions up to 18.) fewer than the 27 authored during the Civil War.
+In the postwar years until 1872, Work penned seventeen songs, (Note: "Traveling Homeward", composed in 1872, is cataloged by Hill but Work did not recognize it.
+If incorporated in his list of songs, this would tally the postbellum compositions from 1865 to 1872 up to eighteen.) fewer than the twenty-seven authored during the Civil War.
 Others include "Andy Veto" (1866), a satire of then-President Andrew Johnson's vetoing of Reconstruction legislation, and "Crossing the Grand Sierras" (1870), describing a train voyage across the nation set just after the Transcontinental Railroad's completion.
-The latter was Work's last song published for Root & Cady—personal differences between him and Root as well as the business' abrupt closure brought their once fertile collaboration to an end.
+The latter was Work's last song published for Root & Cady—personal differences between him and Root as well as the business' abrupt closure brought their partnership to an end.